-- One pair of gold or silver studs, or sleepers is allowed in pierced ear lobes.
-Medic-alert and identity bracelets may be worn. - Only one narrow gold or silver chain may be worn inside shirts (such chains must be long enough to not be visible at the neck when sport kit or school uniform is worn and may only be worn for medical or religious reasons). - Apart from the aforementioned items, no jewellery of any description is allowed i.e., no bracelets, rings, etc. - Nose rings are not allowed, including transparent nose rings.
+- Girls may wear one pair of gold or silver studs, or sleepers in pierced ears.
+Medic-alert and identity bracelets may be worn. - Only Narrow gold or silver chains may be worn inside shirts (such chains must be long enough to not be visible at the neck when sport kit or school uniform is worn and may only be worn for medical or religious reasons) - Medic-alert bracelets may be worn - Apart from the aforementioned items, no jewellery of any description is allowed i.e. no bracelets, rings, beads, etc.